Guy Mariano: Awards and accolades

 Following his return from an extended period of leave from professional skateboarding, Mariano received the awards for "Best Street Skater" and "Best Video Part" (for Fully Flared) at the 10th Annual Transworld SKATEboarding Awards.

 Mariano received the Best Video Part award again at the 15th Transworld award event for his closing part in the Girl/Chocolate co-production Pretty Sweet.

 Professional skateboarder Paul Rodriguez identified Mariano in his "top ten" list of favorite professional skateboarders in July 2013.
 Rodriguez stated: "He’s just one of those guys that did legendary things that people who were there witnessed and you would just hear about.
 Then taking such a long hiatus and coming back from that better than ever."

 Personal life

 Mariano is Italian-American and has revealed that, at the age of 37, professional skateboarding has led to significant difficulties in his personal life:

 "I made a lot of sacrifices—I missed my mom's birthdays, my girlfriend's birthdays, Thanksgiving, Christmas, because I was on skate trips.
 I have to put a lot of my life on hold to be a skateboarder at this age.
 A lot of people are moving on in life and having babies and families, but I'm still not around every weekend.
 It can get a little old for the people around you in your life, you know?"

+He is in a long-time relationship with stylist Gina Rizzo, who was married to fellow skateboarder Justin Pierce until he died in 2000.